cran-task-views/Bayesian/Bayesian.md

     of ensembles using a mixture of normal distributions.

 #### Time series models
--   `r pkg("BaPreStoPro")` is a R package for Bayesian estimation and prediction for stochastic processes based on the Euler approximation.
 -   `r pkg("BayesARIMAX")` is a package for Bayesian estimation of ARIMAX model.
 Autoregressive Integrated Moving Average (ARIMA) model is very popular univariate time series model.
 Its application has been widened by the incorporation of exogenous variable(s) (X) in the model and modified as ARIMAX by Bierens (1987).
 -   `r pkg("bayesDccGarch")` performs Bayesian estimation of dynamic conditional correlation GARCH model for multivariate time series volatility (Fioruci et al. 2014).
 -   `r pkg("bayesdfa")` implements Bayesian dynamic factor analysis with 'Stan'.